mantavyam/noteglider/backend/README.md

 - `POST /api/generate-pdf`: Generate a PDF from Markdown and images
 - `GET /api/download/{filename}`: Download a generated PDF
 - `GET /api/status`: Check if the backend is running

-# NOTES (DELETE LATER)
-- MAKE SURE THE icons-bg and document-info are in the layout as mentioned below:
-1. Inverted Umbrella Style Column Placement where the document-info is placed at bottom attached with icons-bg
-2. icons-bg acts as stick of umbrella on which 2 icons are placed , icons-bg starts from the very top at page edge at top.
-PLACEMENT:
--ICONS-BG
-ICON-1
-ICON-2
--DOCUMENT-INFP